DataCueCo/slate/source/index.html.md

 ```
   "Authorization": "Basic VGhpcyBpcyBhbiBlbmNvZGVkIHN0cmluZw=="
+  "Content-Type": "application/json"
 ```

 You will receive a API key and an API secret.
-Each end-point requires either just an API key or both key and secret to authenticate.
+Public end-points like event tracking only needs an API key.
+Private end-points that define product, orders etc require both your API key and secret to authenticate.
-We use HTTP Basic Authentication, which is in the format `apikey:apisecret` that is base64 encoded and prepended with the string "Basic ".
+We use HTTP Basic Authentication, which encodes the string `apikey:apisecret` into a token that is base64 encoded and prepended with the string "Basic ".

-For example if the end requires only an API Key:
-Leave the api secret field empty.
+### End points requring API Key:
-Base64 encode "abc123:", no password after the colon, and the final result will be "YWJjMTIzOg==".
+If your API key is `abc123`, then Base64 encode "abc123:", no password after the colon, and the final result will be "YWJjMTIzOg==".

-This is passed in the authorization header like so `Authorization: Basic YWJjMTIzOg==`.
+Your authorization header should look like `Authorization: Basic YWJjMTIzOg==`.

-For API endpoints requiring API key and secret, do the same as above, except in step 1 the api secret must be filled.
+### End points requring API Key and API Secret:
+If your API key is `abc123`, and API secret is `secret123` then Base64 encode "abc123:secret123".
+The final result will be "Basic YWJjMTIzOnNlY3JldDEyMw==".

+Your authorization header should look like `Authorization: Basic YWJjMTIzOnNlY3JldDEyMw==`.

 ## Content-Type